digicademy-chf/chf_container/Documentation/InstallAndConfig/Index.rst

 1. Clone the repository

     Clone this repo using the command below and the actual release tag you need instead of ``v1.0.0``.
-The alternative route is not recommended as it does not allow for simple updates of the resulting container environment: just download a release package and unpack it.

     ..  code-block:: shell

         git clone https://github.com/digicademy-chf/chf_container.git --branch v1.0.0 && \
         cd chf_container

-2. Add your own content
+2. Prepare custom content or a fresh install

-    If you have used this container set-up before, just copy all project-specific files into the ``project`` folder.
-See :ref:`custom file overview <custom-file-overview>` for details about which files are required and which ones are only needed in production environments.
+    If you have custom, projects-specific files, copy them into this folder.
+    See :ref:`custom file overview <custom-file-overview>` for further details.

-    If you want to set up a brand new development environment instead, copy the files ``.env.development`` (renamed to ``.env``), ``FIRST_INSTALL``, and ``composer.json`` from ``project.template`` to the ``project`` folder:
+    If you want to set up a fresh install instead, execute the following command to use template files for the environment file and :file:`composer.json`:

     ..  code-block:: shell

-        cp project.template/.env.development project/.env && \
-        cp project.template/FIRST_INSTALL project/FIRST_INSTALL && \
+        cp template.development.env .env && \
-        cp project.template/composer.json project/composer.json
+        cp App/composer.template.json App/composer.json

-    Change the content of the PHP Composer file (``composer.json``) to point to your project's own TYPO3 sitepackage.
-Feel free to clone the boilerplate `CHF Project <https://github.com/digicademy-chf/chf_project>`__ as a
-    template for your sitepackage to house all project-specific TYPO3 code.

-    On Debian-based hosts and on Docker Desktop, permissions of mounted files and folders should not be an issue.
-On other hosts, :ref:`manage permissions <manage-permissions>` before you continue.

 3. Create and start the containers